Municipal Commission of Singapore

-The Municipal Commission of Singapore, originally the Municipal Council from 1856, was a body created in 1887 by the British colonial government to replace the Municipal Committee that was created in June 1848.

-The role of the commission was to manage key services for the Town of Singapore, such as utilities, water services and urban planning.

-The body had commission board members internally elected but ceased from 1913 until 1949, after which it acted like a quasi-municipal government until the City Council of Singapore was created in 1951.
+The Municipal Commission of Singapore, originally the Municipal Council from 1856, was a body created in 1887 by the British colonial government after the passing of the Municipal Ordinance of 1887 to replace the Municipal Committee that was created in June 1848.
+Before that, all municipal matters were handled by various committees that were appointed by the British colonial government on an ad hoc basis.
+However, this proved disorganised, messy and inefficient and was thus discontinued with the introduction of the Commission.
+The role of the Commission was to manage key services for the Town of Singapore, such as utilities, water services and urban planning.
+The body previously had their board members internally elected but this practice ceased from 1913 until 1949, after which it acted like a quasi-municipal government for a brief period with local elections until the City Council of Singapore was created in 1951.